Introduction: Artsy Poster

 This step is the most time-consuming, but simple, just trace the image from one paper to another.
 Here are a few tips I found helpful.

 Remember to take few steps backwards and see what it looks like every now and then.
-This is important, because when drawing you watch it so closely, so you don’t see the big picture.
+This is important, because when drawing you watch it so closely as to obscure the big picture.

 Remember to take few steps back now and then so you see where you at.